Best Electrician Schools in New York

 Here are some well-regarded training programs across the state that prepare you for entry-level work and licensing exams.

-Tip: Contact each school directly to confirm costs, schedules, and apprenticeship placement rates before enrolling.
+Tip: Contact each school directly to confirm costs, schedules, and apprenticeship outcomes data before enrolling.

 Union and Non-Union Apprenticeship Programs